 - Severinghaus JW, Larson CP, Eger EI.
 Correction factors for infrared carbon dioxide pressure broadening by nitrogen, nitrous oxide, and cyclopropane.
 Anesthesiology 1961;22:429-432.

 - Perkin-Elmer MGA 1100 Operation and Maintenance Manual.
 1982:6-26.

 - From RP, Scamman FL.
-Ventilatory frequency influences accuracy of end-tidal CO2 70.
+Ventilatory frequency influences the accuracy of end-tidal CO2 70.

 - Graybeal JM, Russell GB.
 Relative agreement between Raman and Mass Spectrometry for measuring end-tidal carbon dioxide.
 Respir Care 1994;39:190-194.

 - Elliott WR, Raemer DB, Goldman DB, Philip JH.
 The effects of bronchodilator-inhaler aerosol propellants on respiratory gas monitors.
 J Clin Monit 1991;7:175-180.

 - Society of Critical Care Medicine: Task force on guidelines.
 Recommendations for services and personnel for delivery of care in a critical care setting.
 Crit Care Med 1988;16(8):809-811.